About Marni

 Marni Myers is an interdisciplinary artist and visual alchemist chasing an obscure, dream-like state of minimalistic and imperfect layers.
 Using the alternative process of cyanotype printing to create quiet discoveries within the photographic image, she reveals her artist’s hand through tactile layered compositions, painterly textures, soft tonal transitions, and loose edges that resist perfection.

-Her work has been exhibited in numerous national solo and group exhibitions including D’art Gallery - Denver, CO, SE Center for Photography - Greenville, SC, Decode Gallery - Tucson, AZ and PhotoPlace - Middlebury, VT, amongst others.
+Her work has been exhibited in numerous national solo and group exhibitions including Center for Photographic Art – Carmel, CA, The Photographer’s Eye Collective + Gallery - Escondido, CA, LightBox Photographic Gallery - Astoria, OR, PhotoPlace - Middlebury, VT, and Light Art Space – Silver City, NM, amongst others.
+She is the winner of the 2025 Paula Riff Award for experimental alternative photography.
 In addition to her artistic practice, she works as a Creative Director and Graphic Designer.
 Myers holds a bachelor’s degree from the University of Wisconsin - Madison, and she lives and works in Denver, Colorado.

 Memberships